Fexofenadine: Overdose

 The safety profile of fexofenadine is quite favorable, as no cardiovascular or sedative effects have been shown to occur even when taking 10 times the recommended dose.
 Research on humans ranges from a single 800-mg dose, to a twice-daily, 690-mg dose for a month, with no clinically significant adverse effects, when compared to a placebo.
 No deaths occurred in testing on mice, at 5000 mg/kg body weight, which is 110 times the maximum recommended dose for an adult human.
-If overdose were to occur, supportive measures are recommended.
+If an overdose were to occur, supportive measures are recommended.
 Theoretically, an overdose could present as dizziness, dry mouth, and/or drowsiness, consistent with an exaggeration of the usual side effects.
 Hemodialysis does not appear to be an effective means of removing fexofenadine from the blood.

 Pharmacology

 Pharmacodynamics

 Fexofenadine is a selective peripheral H1 receptor antagonist.
 Blockage prevents the activation of the H1 receptors by histamine, preventing the symptoms associated with allergies from occurring.
 Fexofenadine does not readily cross the blood–brain barrier, so is less likely to cause drowsiness in comparison to other antihistamines that readily cross that barrier (i.e., first-generation antihistamines such as diphenhydramine).
 In general, fexofenadine takes about an hour to take effect, though this may be affected by the choice of dosage form and the presence of certain foods.

-Fexofenadine also exhibits no anticholinergic, antidopaminergic, alpha 1-adrenergic, or beta-adrenergic receptor-blocking effects.
+Fexofenadine also exhibits no anticholinergic, antidopaminergic, antiserotonergic, alpha 1-adrenergic, or beta-adrenergic receptor-blocking effects.